Looking for the best skin cream for fine lines and wrinkles?

-Do you remember the days of “parties” at a friends house where a rep or friend came along and tried to sell you things?
+Do you remember the days of “parties” at a friends house where a rep or friend came along and tried to sell you things to improve your skincare line?

-It may have been Tupperware, Avon or another product.
+It may have been Tupperware, Avon or another product to do your redefine regimen.

 In turn you were encouraged to have a”party” for more of your friends.
 Hence the circle of available buyers escalated, and you could even be recruited to be a rep yourself.